-4. Assets, Deferred Outflows of Resources, Liabilities and Net Position or Equity (Continued)
+4. Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources and Net Position or Equity (Continued)

 a.
 Cash and Investments (Continued)

 The District is authorized to invest in those financial instruments as established by Section 218.415, Florida Statutes.
 The authorized investments consist of: